Luthaf/rascaline/README.rst

 .. inclusion-marker-representations-start

 .. list-table::
-   :widths: 25 50 10 10
+   :widths: 25 50 20
    :header-rows: 1

-   * - Representations Name
+   * - representation
-     - Description
-     - Features
+     - description
-     - Gradients
+     - gradients

-   * - Spherical Expansion
+   * - Spherical expansion
-     - Core of representations in SOAP (Smooth Overlap of Atomic Positions)
+     - Atoms are represented by the expansion of their neighbor's density on radial basis and spherical harmonics.
+This is the core of representations in SOAP (Smooth Overlap of Atomic Positions)
-     - ✓
-     - ✓
+     - positions and cell
-   * - Soap radial spectrum
+   * - SOAP radial spectrum
-     - Each atom is represented by the radial average of the density of its neighbors
+     - Atoms are represented by 2-body correlations of their neighbors' density
-     - ✓
-     - ✓
+     - positions and cell
-   * - Soap power spectrum
+   * - SOAP power spectrum
-     - Each sample represents rotationally-averaged atomic density correlations, built on top of the spherical expansion
-     - ✓
+     - Atoms are represented by 3-body correlations of their neighbors' density
-     - ✓
+     - positions and cell
    * - Sorted distances
      - Each atomic center is represented by a vector of distance to its neighbors within the spherical cutoff
+     - no
-     - ✓
+   * - Neighbor List
+     - Each pair is represented by the vector between the atoms.
+This is intended to be used as a starting point for more complex representations
-     -
+     - positions

 .. inclusion-marker-representations-end